sewera/gift-goose/README.md

 An application for assigning gift recipients between participants.

-Right now, you have to manually add participants using the Pocketbase admin panel.

-1. Add an empty desire
-2. Add a participant with already assigned desire
+You can add participants, check the desire IDs, and shuffle recipients between participants in the Admin Panel, which is at `/0000?key=8402`.
+The key is hard-coded for now.

-Admin panel is at `/0000?key=8402`.
-Participant UIs are at `/<participant_id>`
+Participant UIs are at `/<participant_id>`.

 ## TODO